caniko/pydantic-numpy/README.md

 cfg.load("path_to_dump_dir", "object_id")
 ```

-`NumpyModel.load` requires the original mode, use `model_agnostic_load` when you have several models, and you want to load into a set of possible models.
+`NumpyModel.load` requires the original mode, use `model_agnostic_load` when you have several models that may be the right model.

 ### Data type (dtype) support!